Is the .45 ACP Enough to Stop a Bear?

 First things first: Do not fire 45 ACP +P ammunition in a firearm that isn't rated for +P. Expect snappier recoil when you do fire it, too.

 Federal Solid Core +P 240 Grain Syntech Jacket FN (and every other cartridge on this list) exemplifies the benefit of overpressure performance.
-Instead of lobbing a 230 grain bullet at a velocity of 830 fps (out of a 5” barrel), this round chucks its heavier 240 grain bullet to a velocity of 1,000 fps (ditto).
+Instead of lobbing a 230 grain bullet at a velocity of 830 fps (out of a 5" barrel), this round chucks its heavier 240 grain bullet to a velocity of 1,000 fps (ditto).
 The payoff?
-Close range striking energy in excess of 500 ft lbs – substantially higher than a normal load’s muzzle energy of around 350 ft lbs.
+Close-range striking energy in excess of 500 ft lbs – substantially higher than a normal load's muzzle energy of around 350 ft lbs.

-This round’s bullet isn’t identified as such, but it is what’s known as a “hard cast.”
-Like most other bullets, it’s primarily made of lead, though it is also alloyed with other metals (usually antimony and tin) which make it much harder than any conventional LRN or FMJ.
-The result is a bullet that doesn’t deform as it pierces thick hide and dense muscle.
-That raises the hard cast bullet’s likelihood of striking a big bear’s vital organ, which is precisely what you want to strike.
+This round's bullet isn't identified as such, but it is what's known as a "hard cast."
+Like most other bullets, it's primarily made of lead, though it is also alloyed with other metals (usually antimony and tin), which makes it much harder than any conventional LRN or FMJ.
+The result is a bullet that doesn't deform as it pierces thick hide and dense muscle.
+That raises the hard cast bullet's likelihood of striking a big bear's vital organ, which is precisely what you want to strike.

-This round’s bullet is coated in “Syntech.”
-It’s polymer, and it’s specially designed to create a more effective seal against the bore during ignition.
+This round's bullet is coated in "Syntech."
+It's polymer, and it's specially designed to create a more effective seal against the bore during ignition.
 That promotes a higher muzzle velocity, and in turn higher striking energy.
-Syntech also extends barrel lifespan by reducing friction, and eliminates lead fouling to boot.
+Syntech also extends barrel lifespan by reducing friction, and it eliminates lead fouling to boot.
 Not necessarily your primary concerns while a bear is trying to kill you, but hey – nice all the same.

 As a side note, this ammo is loaded with nickel-plated brass cases.
 They do pose frustrations at the reloading press, although they also succeed at facilitating cycling in a semi-automatic.
 That added reliability provides a little extra peace of mind while a bear is attempting to use you as a piñata.

-Buffalo Bore Outdoorsman +P 255 Grain Hard Cast FN
+Runner-Up - Buffalo Bore Outdoorsman +P 255 Grain Hard Cast FN

 Specs:

-Case | Brass |
+| Case | Brass |

-Bullet Type | Hard Cast Flat Nose (FN) |
+| Bullet Type | Hard Cast Flat Nose (FN) |

-Bullet Weight | 255 grains |
+| Bullet Weight | 255 grains |

-Muzzle Velocity | 925 fps |
+| Muzzle Velocity | 925 fps |

-Muzzle Energy | 484 ft lbs |
+| Muzzle Energy | 484 ft-lbs |

-Pros | Cons |
+| Pros | Cons |

-Heavier bullet | Brisk recoil |
+| Heavier bullet | Brisk recoil |

-Clean performance | Harder to find |
+| Clean performance | Harder to find |

 Why I Chose It